sagar23sj/go-ecommerce/README.md

-product category values: Premium/Regular/Budget order status values: Placed/Dispatched/Completed/Cancelled
+product category values: Premium/Regular/Budget order status values: Placed/Dispatched/Completed/Returned/Cancelled

-PS: Also added a Returned order status
+<b>PS: Added a minor change to have Returned state as well</b>
 </p>

 ## Setup

 This Project uses key-value store BoltDB and storm toolkit to handle database queries.
-There are 10 products already seeded into database and whatever updations you make to database will persist until cleanup
+There are 10 products already seeded into database and whatever updations you make on database, it will persist even after you close the application.
+You can run the CleanUp command to start fresh.

 1. Run following command to start e-commerce Application